 - Collect feedback with “Was this helpful?” and review weekly.

-“Sharing here for everyone: PTO & Sick Leave (U.S.) + California Addendum.
-If we missed a scenario, add a comment on the article and we’ll add it or update it”
+Slack reply pattern: “Sharing here for everyone: PTO & Sick Leave (U.S.) + California Addendum.
+If we missed a scenario, add a comment on the article and we’ll update it.”

 Measurement & ROI leaders care about